A Multi-Worker Assembly Line Rebalancing with Spatial and Ergonomic Considerations: Conclusion

 The model is subject to a set of constraints that ensure consistency among assignments, compliance with precedence relations, and feasibility with respect to temporal and spatial limitations.
 The complete formulation is given below: \allowdisplaybreaks

-Constraints~(\ref{eq:task-worker})--(\ref{eq:task-station}) enforce assignment exclusivity: each task is assigned to exactly one worker and exactly one station.
-Constraint~(\ref{eq:worker-once}) restricts each worker to at most one station, while~(\ref{eq:consistency}) maintains consistency between task, worker, and station assignments.
+Constraints~(\ref{eq:task-worker})--(\ref{eq:task-station}) enforce assignment exclusivity; each task is assigned to exactly one worker and exactly one station.
+Constraint~(\ref{eq:worker-once}) restricts each worker to at most one station, while~(\ref{eq:consistency}) guarantees that if worker $w$ does task $i$ in station $s$, then task $i$ is assigned to station $s$.
 Constraint~(\ref{eq:station-balance}) controls the number of workers per station, keeping it within the specified bounds $[\underline{w}, \overline{w}]$.
 Task precedence is enforced by~(\ref{eq:precedence}), preventing any successor from being assigned to an earlier station than its predecessor.

 Constraint~(\ref{eq:cycle-time}) ensures that the total workload of each worker does not exceed the cycle time $\mathrm{CT}$.

 Constraints~(\ref{eq:shared-lb})--(\ref{eq:shared-ub}) define $s_s$ as $1$ when station $s$ hosts multiple workers and $0$ otherwise.
 Constraint~(\ref{eq:uw-def}) assigns $u_w = 1$ to workers operating in shared stations.